Then came the war; and I went with the rest,

 ~ Gunner Simson.

 From a Norwegian.

-Thanky, I feel rather strange doing this, but it goes quite easily.
-I I am not English, nor even British, I am a Norwegian.
+Thank you.
+I feel rather strange doing this, but it goes quite easily.
+I am not English, nor even British: I am a Norwegian.
 I have lived in England for many years and I find your language as easy as mine own.

 I was shot by the Germans in Trondheim.
-I was a little shopkeeper; they shoot.
+I was a little shopkeeper—they shoot.
 I do not love the Germans.
 I never shall, but I am held up here by my hatred.
 I find that I cannot throw it off.
-I still feel so angry for their acts of unprovoked cruelty, and I am consumed with my passionate anger, and cannot get free.
-I beg of you to help me; your Father he bring me to you to make a closer link with him.
+I still feel so angry for their acts of unprovoked cruelty, and I am consumed with my passionate anger and cannot get free.
+I beg of you to help me—your father, [Colonel Gascoigne] he brings me to you to make a closer link with him.
 He tell me that we must forgive the Nazis, that they do not know what they do, that they are like sleep-walkers, and until I forgive them I cannot get free, to pass from this plane so near the Earth on to other planes.

 A Highlander taken prisoner in Crete.